 Extenuating circumstances beyond a student’s control include, but are not limited to:

 - Student’s documented illness/injury which is an emergency or severe in nature

-- Death of an immediate relative (parent, child) of the student
+- Death of a relative (parent, child) of the student

 - Personal tragedy or natural disaster

 - Change in program of study (for maximum timeframe appeals)

 - Other mitigating circumstances that are not every day occurrences of life and beyond your control.
 (Lack of childcare, pregnancies, divorce, eviction, and financial stress are not mitigating circumstances within themselves.)